-The governmental funds financial statements can be found on pages 12-15 of this report.
+The governmental funds financial statements and related reconciliations to governmental activities can be found on pages 12-15 of this report.

 Notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
 The notes to the financial statements can be found on pages 16-32 of this report.